lc00/wiki-experiment/Learning-Agile.md

 * Help the team follow the rules of scrum and remove any impediments that are stopping them from doing so

 ## Scrum Planning and Collective Commitment

+* Team members often gold-plate the software (with good intentions), and customers often request features that will never get used because they're incentivized to cram everything in now.
+* GASPs (generally accepted scrum practices) include points, user stories, standing during scrums, etc.
+* Organizations that refuse to fail are the least innovative and least fun.
+* A lot of the tools seem similar to traditional project management tools, but the difference is in how they change, how often they're reexamined
+* Agile teams plan broad strokes first (stories) and details last (tasks), and frees you from "padding" and CYA estimates
+* For non-functional features, still think about how to demo them.
+What does faster look like?
+* Bugs affect the burndown chart, and require things to get taken out to accomodate for them.
+* Global teams are difficult, but not impossible.
+Consider colocating scrum teams, and having a scrum-of-scrums to keep them together.

+### User Stories

+* Effective for fighting gold-plating and feature bloat.
+* Acceptance criteria is on the back of the card so that everyone knows when it's done
+* Break down a story into individual tasks on different colored cards, and attach them to the original story card.
+* If a product owner rejects something, they put it back in the "in progress" column with new task cards
+* Stories that aren't finished in time are put back on the product backlog and reestimated for next sprint

+### Story Points

+1. Start with the most valuable user stories from the product backlog
+2. Take the smallest story in that list and point it
+3. Discuss how accurate it is- additional challenges nudge it up, reusing and scaling back nudges it down
+4. Repeat until the sprint backlog is filled

+Make an average size 3 points, the biggest valuable feature 5 points, the smallest one 1 point.o

+Story points work because:

+* They're simple to understand
+* They're based on real-life
+* The team controls them
+* They get the team to talk about estimates
+* Developers aren't scared of them
+* They help the team discover the meaning of the story
+* They help the team get committed by seeing how much work they've accomplished and how much they have left to go, as well as a tight feedback loop on underestimating

+### Burndowns

+* X is days in sprint
+* Y is 120% of the total points for a sprint
+* Draw a straight line from the total points in the sprint and 0 points at the end of the sprint
+* Measure how many points are left every day (including ones that get added mid-sprint)
+* Below the line is good, above the line is bad
+* You may need to remove stories from the backlog before the end of a sprint to get below the line, which gives you an opportunity to communicate in advance with stakeholders

 ## XP and Embracing Change
 ## XP, Simplicity, and Incremental Design
 ## Lean, Eliminating Waste, and Seeing The Whole